aryanbhosale/Spartan0070/README.md

 - 👋 Hi, I’m @aryanbhosale
 - 👀 I’m interested in tech, robotics, aerospace, cosmology and programming
 - 🌱 I’m currently learning API with Postman
-- 💞️ I’m looking to collaborate on an app that arranges your pantry on the basis of your weekly requirements which uses self-learning AI to predict and help you choose your pantry
+- 💞️ I'm looking for any project to work on.
+I'll be glad to collaborate.
 - 📫 How to reach me ...My email: aryansiabhosale@gmail.com

 <!---